Jeddah Airports explores future airport expansion plans with Singapore’s Surbana Jurong

 PHOTO

-Jeddah – The CEO of Jeddah Airports Company, Eng.
-Mazen bin Mohammed Johar, held a strategic meeting with the CEO of Singapore’s Surbana Jurong Group, Mr. Sean Chiao, to discuss ways to strengthen cooperation and expand bilateral partnership opportunities, in line with the ambitious expansion and development plans being pursued by Jeddah Airports for the future.
+The CEO of Jeddah Airports Company Eng.
+Mazen bin Mohammed Johar held a strategic meeting with the CEO of Singapore’s Surbana Jurong Group Sean Chiao to discuss ways to strengthen cooperation and expand bilateral partnership opportunities, in line with the ambitious expansion and development plans being pursued by Jeddah Airports for the future.

 Through this meeting, Jeddah Airports aims to reinforce its leadership position by leveraging the international expertise of the Singaporean group in the execution and management of mega projects, supporting its strategy to enable King Abdulaziz International Airport to serve more than 90 million passengers annually by 2030.